zemian/my-wordpress-starter/readme.md

 A quick setup for WordPress development with "my-theme".
 This theme is setup to use minimal structure, and it's ready with BulmaCSS and VueJS loaded from CDN ready.

+## Using "my-theme" Configuration

+* Create a "MainMenu" in WP Admin and set to menu location with same name "MainMenu".
+Ensure you save changes!
+* Create a "/home" static Page - this will automatically use the "page-home.php" template.
+* Create a "/contact" static Page - this will automatically use the "page-contact.php" plate and send form via email.

 ## Quick start

 ```